 Religious nutcases and despotic governments (often the same people!) - and one or two contrary examples.

 In any subject or discussion there are the religious nutcases - people who believe either they will be protected from infection, or that the pandemic is divine intervention, or that the solution for the world lies within their specific ideology.
 There is also an ample supply of idiot or despotic politicians.
-I can still remember explaining to a group of MPs about 40 years ago why the overall efficiency of a typical coal fired power station was only about 35%.
+As a government energy scientist, I can still remember explaining to a group of MPs about 40 years ago why the overall efficiency of a typical coal fired power station was only about 35%.
 One of them suggested they needed to look into repealing the second law of thermodynamics.

 |Coinciding with the start of